+Median is less than mean and outliers are on the upper side of the box plot and there is less data points between Q1 and Q2

 Q11) suppose we want to estimate the average weight of an adult male in Mexico.
 We draw a random sample of 2,000 men from a population of 3,000,000 men and weigh them.
 We find that the average person in our sample weighs 200 pounds, and the standard deviation of the sample is 30 pounds.
 Calculate 94%, 98%,96% confidence interval?